CreamCheese-dev/Rave.DJ_Bot/README.md

 THIS PROGRAM IS CURRENTLY IN DEVELOPMENT AND STILL BUGGY

-The Rave.DJ Bot is able to automate the process of typing and downloading two song mash-ups either from the user manually typing in the URLs to the script or via a text file which the program can read to create the two song mash-ups.
+The Rave.DJ Bot is able to automate the process of typing and downloading two song mash-ups or playlists from text files

 Features: